xdeama/personal-site-hugo/hugo/content/en/includes/projects.md

 - Migration from JBoss AS 7 server group with 45 servers to standalone Wildfly servers
 - Further development of build and deployment automation with Maven, Jenkins, Sonar, and Sonatype Nexus
 - Operation of build and deployment tools for deployments on 45 Java EE servers
-- Introduction of automated integration tests for reporting backend with Java EE, Maven, Jenkins, and Docker
+- Development of automated integration tests for reporting backend with Java EE, Maven, Jenkins, and Docker
-- Introduction of automated integration tests for reporting frontend with Robot Framework
+- Development of automated integration tests for reporting frontend with Robot Framework
-- Development of a system for automating integration tests

 {{< div class="list-with-columns" >}}
 ### Technologies